adityakmr7/react-native-heroui/docs/components/accordion.md

           )}
         >
           <Text style={{ color: theme.colors['default-600'] }}>
-            Install the package and wrap your app with ThemeProvider.
+            Install the package and wrap your app with HeroUIProvider.
           </Text>
         </AccordionItem>